What will the latest hike in interest rates mean for your business? Here we take a look.

 Whether the pound going up in value is good or bad depends on the nature of your business.
 But it’s important to understand how an increase in interest rates affects the value of sterling.

 Essentially, an increase in rates tends to boost the value of the pound.
 This is because - in ‘normal’ times at least - such an increase shows a level of confidence in the currency.
 In turn, demand goes up which again pushes the value of the pound up more and so on.

 Businesses that import or export goods abroad are the ones most affected by value changes in the UK currency.
 If the business typically imports, a stronger pound is good news because products can be bought more cheaply.
 However, exporting businesses will find their goods start to cost more in other countries, potentially bringing about a decrease in demand.

 If this is something your business will be affected by, it’s worth focussing on domestic sales wherever possible.
 This should hopefully help to mitigate the fall in demand from your foreign markets.

 More good news is that innovative UK companies can also claim up to 33% of their eligible research and development costs back.
 This makes R&D Tax Credits a massive leg up in these tough economic times.

 Having successfully applied for the relief, the award is administered either as a reduction in the company’s Corporation Tax or as a lump sum payment.
-It doesn’t matter what size or sector your business is in, or even if it’s profitable.
-Plus the scope of qualifying R&D projects and costs is extremely broad.

 So if your company has developed or improved a product, service or process recently that’s involved technical or scientific research, see if you can make an R&D Tax Credits claim.